LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Reticulocytes are "young" red blood cells that are released by the bone marrow before they become fully mature.
 The amount of hemoglobin inside of reticulocytes can help determine if there has been enough iron available, to be incorporated into hemoglobin production and then into red blood cell production in the bone marrow, within the past few days.
 This makes the test useful in identifying functional iron deficiency in certain clinical conditions and in assessing iron deficiency anemia in children.

 Yes.
-If anemia is detected during a routine blood test, the health practitioner may order additional testing (including a reticulocyte count) on the same tube of blood if it can be done on the same day.
+If anemia is detected during a routine blood test, the healthcare practitioner may order additional testing (including a reticulocyte count) on the same tube of blood if it can be done on the same day.

 Yes.
 Your healthcare provider will determine how long you should wait after a transfusion before having a reticulocyte count performed.